 The classic metaphor of e-commerce companies standing like the small boy David facing the giant Goliath (Amazon) paints an accurate picture of what online retail looks like today.
 Many businesses feel outnumbered and defenseless against the competition that looms over them.
-And with some of the policies and strategies that Amazon uses today, it’s easy to see why online companies struggle to hold onto customers.
+And with some of Amazon’s policies and strategies that Amazon uses today, it’s easy to see why online companies struggle to hold onto customers.

 Many online retailers are discouraged that they are losing more customers to Amazon each day.
 However, hope is not all lost.
 There are some strategies that smaller online businesses can use to keep their customers from crossing over to the other side.
 Let’s talk about some of the big ones.